Treating severe eczema is challenging, but certain options, such as phototherapy, wet wraps, and immunosuppressant drugs, may help manage symptoms.

 Wet wrap therapy involves applying damp strips of fabric onto the skin where eczema is flaring up.
 This aims to increase the skin’s moisture content and prevent the skin from becoming dry and cracked.

 To use this therapy, a person applies medicines or moisturizers onto the skin and then wraps clean, water-soaked gauze or fabric around the area.
 This helps maximize how long the lotions stay in contact with the skin.

 It can help to apply a dry layer on top of this treatment to stop the wraps from drying out.

 The best time to use wet wraps is just after bathing and moisturizing.
 People can leave the wraps on for a few hours or overnight.

 During phototherapy, a person enters a machine that emits UVB light for a few seconds or minutes.
-The machine can treat the entire body or only the body parts left uncovered.
+Healthcare professionals can target phototherapy to specific areas.

-People usually need to continue phototherapy treatment for several months.
+People usually need to continue phototherapy treatments for several months.
 They can reduce the frequency of their treatments once their symptoms start to improve.

 - relieve itchiness